Active Learning Services provides specialized programs for children, teens, adults, tutors, and homeschool parents

 During her teaching career, Sylvia has developed a series of interconnected, step-wise learning activities to teach all phases of the reading and writing process.
 Hundreds of students have benefited from these exercises, which cover everything from learning the alphabet to understanding literary symbolism.

 These activities are the basis of Sylvia's own tutoring and the curriculum of her "how to tutor" course for prospective tutors.
-They also are at the heart of her forthcoming book, Smart!
-A Reading Tutor's Guide, Spring 2013.
-Please visit Keystone Court Press for a synopsis and sample chapter.
+They also are at the heart of her book, SMART!
+A Reading Tutor's Guide.
+Please visit the author's website, SMART!
+A Reading Tutor's Guide for additional information, including author presentations, tutoring services, book excerpts, and purchase details.

 Qualifications and experience